iankronquist/zeta/README.md

 The Zeta Programming Language
 =============================

-This is an implementation of a Virtual Machine (VM) for the zeta programming language I'm working on in my spare time.
+This is an implementation of a Virtual Machine (VM) for the Zeta programming language I'm working on in my spare time.
 Zeta draws inspiration from LISP, Smalltalk, ML, Python, JavaScript and C. The language is currently at the early prototype stage, meaning the syntax and semantics are likely to change a lot